eliotlim/sensor_pointcloud/README.md

 ## Usage
 #### roslaunch
 1. Execute `roslaunch sensor_pointcloud sensor_pointcloud.launch`
-  - This will load `sensor_pointcloud/sensorConfig.yaml` by default.
+  - This will load `sensor_pointcloud/sensorConfig.yaml` into the node namespace by default.

 #### rosrun
 1. Load ros parameters using `rosparam`